wp-plugins/display-posts-shortcode/readme.txt

 == Changelog ==

+**Version 1.7**

+* Added `id` argument to specify specific post IDs
+* Added `display_posts_shortcode_args` filter in case the arguments you want aren't already included in the shortcode.
+See example: http://www.billerickson.net/code/display-posts-shortcode-exclude-posts/

 **Version 1.6**

 * Added `post_parent` where you can specify a parent by ID, or you can say `post_parent=current` and it will use the current page's ID.
 * Added `wrapper` where you can decide if the posts are an unordered list, ordered list, or div's
 * Added support for multiple taxonomy terms (comma separated) and taxonomy operator (IN, NOT IN, or AND).